Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

 1. The client React SPA uses **MSAL React** to sign-in a user and obtain a JWT [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
 2. The access token is used as a *bearer token* to authorize the user to call the **Microsoft Graph API**.
-3. The **Microsoft Graph API** responds with the resource if user is authorized.
+3. The **Microsoft Graph API** responds with the payload if user is authorized.

 ![Overview](./ReadmeFiles/topology.png)